-72. An important increase in the number of States Parties having inscribed a natural site on their tentative list can be observed: only eight in 1994, 51 in 1996, 124 in 2004 and 162 in 2010.

-73. In 2010, there were 201 World Heritage natural properties inscribed, including 25 mixed properties distributed in 81 countries.
-In 2009, World Heritage sites represented 8% of protected areas recorded by IUCN and 21% of protected marine areas.

-74. Some progress has been achieved in the framework of the Global Strategy to consider natural heritage and notably forestry heritage, and in particular tropical forests.
+- 72. An important increase in the number of States Parties having inscribed a natural site on their tentative list can be observed: only eight in 1994, 51 in 1996, 124 in 2004 and 162 in 2010. - 73.
+In 2010, there were 201 World Heritage natural properties inscribed, including 25 mixed properties distributed in 81 countries.
+In 2009, World Heritage sites represented 8% of protected areas recorded by IUCN and 21% of protected marine areas. - 74.
+Some progress has been achieved in the framework of the Global Strategy to consider natural heritage and notably forestry heritage, and in particular tropical forests.
 An expert workshop on this subject met in December 1998, in Bérastagi (Indonesia), and highlighted that tropical forests were under-represented with respect to their importance for global biodiversity.
 The World Heritage Forest Programme was decided upon at the 25th session (Helsinki, 2001).
 In 2010, the World Heritage List numbered 97 forestry properties with an area of more than 76 million ha.
 A marine programme was decided in 2005 at the 29th session (Durban).
 Some of the sites identified in 2004 by IUCN as being representative of the milieux for priority nomination to fill the gaps and likely to be inscribed on the List, have since been inscribed (Rainforests of Madagascar, Saryarka Desert, Socotra Island, Putorana Plateau, Islands and protected areas of the Gulf of California).
-On the list of potential sites identified in 2002 at the expert meeting in Hanoi, six have since been inscribed on the World Heritage List.48.

-75. However, a persistent discordance between the priorities identified by IUCN and those of the States Parties may be observed.
+On the list of potential sites identified in 2002 at the expert meeting in Hanoi, six have since been inscribed on the World Heritage List.
+48. - 75.
+However, a persistent discordance between the priorities identified by IUCN and those of the States Parties may be observed.
 There is, all the same, noticeable progress and nomination files are being prepared for several sites identified as responding to gaps in the List (Okavango, Sudd Marshes, Rivers and Forests of the Western Ghats, Namib Desert, Palau).
-But important sites are not always inscribed on the tentative lists49.

-76. The most frequently used reference criteria is criterion (vii).
+But important sites are not always inscribed on the tentative lists. - 76.
+The most frequently used reference criteria is criterion (vii).
 This is particularly the case for mixed sites.
 However, a reduction in the use of this criterion can be observed.
 IUCN recognizes that outstanding beauty and aesthetic importance call upon relatively subjective appreciation.
 Its opinions are based on comparisons with other sites at the global level.
-In 2007, of 191 natural or mixed properties, 20 were inscribed under the four natural criteria, 32 under three natural criteria, 97 under two criteria and 42 under one natural criterion.
+In 2007, of 191 natural or mixed properties, 20 were inscribed under the four natural criteria, 32 under three natural criteria, 97 under two criteria and 42 under one natural criterion. - 77.
+Nearly 41 % of the natural properties inscribed between 2003 and 2009 are geological sites and 20% are marine sites.
+For the latter, an inventory of humid zones, littoral and marine, was established in 1997 by IUCN and the World Heritage Centre but the progression in May 2010.

-77. Nearly 41 % of the natural properties inscribed between 2003 and 2009 are geological sites and 20% are marine sites.
-For the latter, an inventory of humid zones, littoral and marine, was established in 1997 by IUCN and the World Heritage Centre but the progression of nominations benefited from the creation, in 2005 (29th session), of the marine programme 50.
+Thus, for example, the dry and moist forests of New Caledonia, milieux identified as priority habitats by the 2004 IUCN study, are not on the tentative list of France.
+The Austral Islands were inscribed on the tentative list of nominations benefited from the creation, in 2005 (29th session), of the marine programme .
 Since that date, ten new coastal or marine sites have been inscribed and 49 sites are listed on tentative lists.
 A reference guide on marine heritage shall be presented to the 35th session.

-48 Socotra, Tubbataha, New Caledonia, NW Hawai, Phoenix Islands, Sundarbans.
+Socotra, Tubbataha, New Caledonia, NW Hawai, Phoenix Islands, Sundarbans.